samcchin/autorev/README.md

 ```
 Note: When you run docker-compose up and if you're on macOS, you will see a warning about an environment variable named OS being missing.
 You can safely ignore this.

-3. You will be able to access the webpage on your browser at localhost:3000.
+3. Once the Docker containers are running, you will be able to access the webpage on your browser at http://localhost:3000/.
 In addition, the following ports for each of the APIs are below:

 Ports|URL
 --- | ---